Montessori Life Skills: Building Foundations for Life

 Attention to Detail

 The Montessori directress pays close attention to details in every presentation that they present to the child.
 I read an interesting comparison with the importance of details whether it be in a classroom or in the basketball arena.
-Coach John Wooden, who brought UCLA to 10 successful championships in the NCAA, indicated that at their first practice he has his players work on putting on their socks.
+Coach John Wooden, who brought UCLA to ten successful championships in the NCAA, indicated that at their first practice he has his players work on putting on their socks.
 He demonstrates just how to do it.
 He carefully rolls each sock over his toes, up his foot, around the heel and pulls it snug.
 He then goes back to his toes and smooths out the material along the sock’s length making sure there are no wrinkles or creases.
 His purpose is two fold: wrinkles can cause blisters, and blisters can costs games.
 The main point is to learn how crucial seemingly trivial details could be.

 Mundane to Meaningful